mattbucknall/subreg/README.md

 # SubReg
-A small footprint regular expression engine written in ANSI C.
+A small footprint regular expression engine written in ANSI C, originially implented for use in embedded systems with limited memory resources.

 ## Features
 - Single source file, single header - Just statically link with your own code